 Deposits and Withdrawals

 Eightcap offers multiple ways for customers to deposit and withdraw their funds.
 The available deposit methods are Visa and Mastercard credit and debit cards, Poli Payment, Wire Transfer, BPay, China Union Pay, Skrill, PayPal, and Neteller.
 The debit and credit card deposit options accept payments in USD, GBP, EUR, NZD, CAD, and SGD.
+Traders can also fund their accounts with Bitcoin and Tether.
 The deposit option is free and can be done on a 24/7 basis.
 A bank wire transfer takes 1-3 business days to complete.

 I used PayPal to fund my account and the process was very smooth, taking less than 5 minutes to complete.